mark-watson/openai/README.md

 Task: process the following text:

 Sam has a brother Mike.
 Suzy has a sister Sally.
 Suszy ahs a mother Jill, and a father Bill.
 Mike is in San Diego.
 Sam is located is Oakland.
-Suzy's family alllive in Los Angeles.
+Suzy's family all live in Los Angeles.
 ```

 ChatGPT 4 results are: